lukasvermeer/srm/docs/faq.md

 It is obviously impossible to say what these numbers can tell us about the incidence of Sample Ratio Mismatch in general.
 However, it seems that SRM is quite prevalent, even in companies which are widely considered industry leaders in online experimentation.

-## What can we do about Sample Ratio Mismatch?
+## How can we fix Sample Ratio Mismatch?

 The answer to this question will depend on what is the root cause of the Sample Ratio Mismatch.